MozillaTN/Dhirajzilla/docs/_posts/2017-08-12-Dhirajzilla-Inauguration.md

 **AGENDA:**

-  *Welcome Speech by Ashly Rose Mathew, Tech Speaker, Mozilla Community.
+  * Welcome Speech by Ashly Rose Mathew, Tech Speaker, Mozilla Community.<br>
-  *Evolution of Dhirajzilla by Dhevendhiran M, Club Captain, Dhirajzilla.
+  * Evolution of Dhirajzilla by Dhevendhiran M, Club Captain, Dhirajzilla.<br>
-  *Release of Dhirajzilla Official Website.
+  * Release of Dhirajzilla Official Website.
-  *Goals of Dhirajzilla by Bhuvana Meenakshi K,  WebVR contributor and Evangelist.
+  * Goals of Dhirajzilla by Bhuvana Meenakshi K,  WebVR contributor and Evangelist.
-  *Introduction to Mozilla and its key areas by Viswaprasath K S, Mozillian Rep.
+  * Introduction to Mozilla and its key areas by Viswaprasath K S, Mozillian Rep.
-  *Vote of Thanks by Fahima Zulfath,  QA contributor and Evangelist.
+  * Vote of Thanks by Fahima Zulfath,  QA contributor and Evangelist.
-  *Technical Session on Web extension(Hands On)  by Viswaprasath K S, Mozillian Rep.
+  * Technical Session on Web extension(Hands On)  by Viswaprasath K S, Mozillian Rep.
-  *Photo Session
+  * Photo Session

 **VENUE:** Auditorium, Dhirajlal Gandhi College of Technology, Salem